susiai/susi_api/README.md

 exponential growth in the named topics become vertical, new topics may appear which have not yet reached human-level AI abilities.

+To be able to have an easier approach to test the AI functions we also provide a drop-in replacement to OpenAI API functions.
+Therefore we re-implement specific OpenAI API endpoints as well.

 ## Integration into SUSI

 SUSI (the new SUSI) will use this API as intelligent back-end.
 Since the